renan-alm/apartment-notifyer/README.md

 # apartment-notifyer
-A python tool that sends you a push notification via pushover if a new apartment becomes available on Wåhlin Fastigheter.
+A python tool that sends a push notification via pushover if a new apartment becomes available on Wåhlin Fastigheter.

 ## How to use it
 ### Windows